NCAR/geocat-comp/docs/contrib.rst

 **************

 Look through our open issues and see if there is anything you would like to take on!
-We recomment working with core developers to implement new functionality.
+We recommend working with core developers to implement new functionality.
 We can help you get started and make sure your code is consistent with the rest of the project.